Meet the Team

 It was not on the cards that the son and daughter of Hugh and Pip Waghorn would join Akaroa Dolphins.
 Big sister Julia with a Bachelor of Design, majoring in visual communication, worked abroad for years in Sydney and London.
 From being very much a “big city girl” Julia is still some days surprised to find herself now enjoying the quiet family life in small-town Akaroa.
 While being the mother of two small girls, Julia has her skilled graphic design, marketing and social-media-understanding-fingers in everything that is going on behind the scenes in this family business.
 Maybe her quiet life in Akaroa is not so quiet after all…

-George Waghorn / Owner, skipper, and Mr Fix-It-All
+George Waghorn / Part owner, skipper, and Mr Fix-It-All

 George at the helm, in his happy place.